bwp91/homebridge-ewelink/README.md

 ### Plugin Information

 - This plugin allows you to view and control your eWeLink devices within HomeKit.
 The plugin:
-  - requires your eWeLink credentials to function
+  - requires your eWeLink credentials to download a device list
-  - supports LAN control for certain devices
+  - attempts to control your supported devices locally, reverting to cloud control if necessary
-  - uses a web socket for real-time device control and updates
+  - listens for real-time device updates when controlled externally
+  - supports removing your eWeLink credentials from the configuration in certain situations, see [Connection Methods](https://github.com/bwp91/homebridge-ewelink/wiki/Connection-Methods)

 ### Prerequisites